popdata/Getting_and_Cleaning_Data/CodeBook.md

 - 'test/y_test.txt': Test labels.

-## Data Transformations:
+##### Data Transformations:

-1. Merge activity labels with the test labels
+1. Merge the train and test Y datasets (labels)
-2. Merge X datasets
+2. Merge the train and test X datasets (measurements)
-3. Merge Subject Dataset
+3. Merge the train and test Subject Dataset (subjects)
 4. Extract all of the variables names with mean and standard deviation measuments
    -   This uses the grep function to retrieve all of the variables that contain mean or std in the name, per the features.txt
 5. Extract the x dataset variable for mean and std via dplyr select function by passing the names captured previously